AleksanderRDL/query-driven-AISdata-compressor/Range_QDS/docs/query-driven-implementation-research-guide.md

 # Range_QDS Query-Driven Implementation and Research Guide

 This is the operating guide for work on the query-driven AIS dataset/trajectory compression.
-It is written for a new engineer or agent starting dev-work from the on the repository.
+It is written for a new engineer or agent starting dev-work on the repository.

+This guide is intentionally limited to stable intent, protocol, gate order, reference metric/workload definitions, and documentation rules.

 ---